Chart Color Schemes

 Health performance in Moulden is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The most prevalent medical conditions are asthma (8.3%) and mental health issues (7.6%), while 69.8% of residents report no medical ailments, compared to 77.1% in Greater Darwin.
-Working-age residents have a higher prevalence of chronic health conditions.
-Moulden has 12.0% of residents aged 65 and over (390 people), which is higher than the 10.8% in Greater Darwin.
-Health outcomes among seniors present additional challenges, ranking higher than the general population nationally.
+The most common medical conditions in the area are asthma and mental health issues, impacting 8.3% and 7.6% of residents, respectively, while 69.8% declared themselves as completely clear of medical ailments compared to 77.1% across Greater Darwin.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 12.0% of residents aged 65 and over (390 people), which is higher than the 10.8% in Greater Darwin.
+Health outcomes among seniors present some challenges, with national rankings even higher than the general population.

 Frequently Asked Questions - Health